-Motor drivers are dedicated hardware chips to help controlling (DC) motors.
+Motor drivers are dedicated hardware chips to help controlling (DC) motors and also stepper motors.
 They can handle the power requirements for controlling a motor which cannot be handled by micro-controllers.

 By using motor drivers you can control turning direction and speed (and sometimes torque).
 Direction is changed by reversing the motor current through a structure called an H-bridge.
 Speed is controlled by changing the average value of the power through the motor through PWM (Pulse Width Modulation).